 In Oregon, the entry-level real estate licensee is referred to as a broker.
 To earn an Oregon real estate license, you must register online, complete 150 hours of prelicensing education, pass the state real estate exam, and complete fingerprints.
 This step-by-step article will show the process of becoming a real estate broker in Oregon, from beginning to end.

 1. Meet the Legal Requirements for Your Oregon Real Estate License

 Getting a real estate license in Oregon is a simple process, although there are more required hours of real estate education.
-You must be 18 years of age or older with a high school diploma or GED, and be a U.S. citizen or lawfully admitted alien.
+You must be 18 years of age or older with a high school diploma or GED, and be a U.S. citizen or lawfully admitted resident.

 Did you know?